Accelerating BP-based decoders for QLDPC Codes with Local Syndrome-Based Preprocessing: Numerical Evaluation

-The overall procedure is shown in Figure~\ref{fig:Evaluation}.
-For each sample, we generate a noisy syndrome extraction circuit and record its output, which we refer to as the raw syndrome.
-The upper side of Figure~\ref{fig:Evaluation} shows the baseline decoder without preprocessing.
-In the baseline, if the raw syndrome is zero, we skip BP-OSD entirely, output an iteration count of zero, and verify whether the decoded logical syndrome is correct (decoding succeeds).
-If the raw syndrome is non-zero, we run the standard BP-OSD decoder, record the iteration count, and check whether decoding succeeds.
-The lower side of Figure~\ref{fig:Evaluation} shows the preprocessing decoder.
+The upper side of Figure \ref{fig:Evaluation} shows the baseline decoder without preprocessing.
+In the baseline, if the raw syndrome is zero, we skip BP-based decoding entirely, output an iteration count of zero, and verify whether the decoded logical syndrome is correct (decoding succeeds).
+If the raw syndrome is non-zero, we run the standard BP-based decoder, record the iteration count, and check whether decoding succeeds.
+The lower side of Figure~\ref{fig:Evaluation} shows the preprocessing + BP-based decoder.
 To ensure a fair comparison, we reuse the same raw syndromes obtained from the baseline as input.
 The raw syndrome is first processed by the preprocessing step, which updates the channel probability vector.
-The original raw syndrome, together with the updated channel probability vector, is then passed to BP-OSD.
+The original raw syndrome, together with the updated channel probability vector, is then passed to the BP-based decoder.
 Finally, we record the number of BP iterations and evaluate decoding success.

-Regarding the modification of the channel probability vector, the initial probabilities for all possible single error events are obtained from Stim~\cite{Gidney2021stimfaststabilizer}'s detector error model.
+Regarding the modification of the channel probability vector, the initial probabilities for all possible single error events are obtained from detector error models (DEMs) compiled by Stim ~\cite{Gidney2021stimfaststabilizer}.

 We then adjust this vector by emphasizing specific error events identified by Algorithm~\ref{alg:preprocess} ($Error\_events\_A$), scaling their corresponding probabilities with a constant factor while keeping the rest unchanged.
-This is because the relative relations among probabilities determine the solutions of the BP; therefore, in the following evaluation, we test scaling factors of 2, 4, 6, and 8.

-For the analysis of iteration count and decoding time in Section~\ref{Iteration Count and Decoding Time}, the result obtained with the worst-performing scaling factor is taken as the upper bound, while the best-performing scaling factor is taken as the lower bound.
-For the logical error rate analysis in Section~\ref{Logical Error Rates}, we select the best performing scaling factor and compute the statistical error using a binomial distribution.

-For the evaluation that does not involve decoding time measurements, we perform sampling on a PC with an Intel i9-14900KF CPU and 192 GB of RAM, using multi-threaded execution (GNU parallel~\cite{Tange2011a}) to accelerate result collection.
-For decoding time measurements, to consider potential delays introduced by inter-core communication, we perform the experiments on a Mac Studio (M4 Max) using single-threaded execution.